saramagliacane/saramagliacane.github.io/content/publication/_index.md

   image: ''
 ---

+Here is a selected list of recent publications.

-For all publications, see here: https://scholar.google.co.uk/citations?user=H3j_zQ4AAAAJ
+For all my publications, see here: https://scholar.google.co.uk/citations?user=H3j_zQ4AAAAJ